anbox-cloud/discourse-docs/exp/capacity-planning.md

 <a name="gpu-slots"></a>
 ### GPU slots

-An additional aspect to take into account when planning your resources is the number of required GPU slots (see [GPUs and containers](https://discourse.ubuntu.com/t/17768) for more information).
+An additional aspect to take into account when planning your resources is the number of required GPU slots (see [GPUs and instances](https://discourse.ubuntu.com/t/17768) for more information).

-GPUs have limited capacity that can be shared amongst multiple containers, and GPU slots are a way to fine-tune how many containers can run on a given node.
+GPUs have limited capacity that can be shared amongst multiple instances, and GPU slots are a way to fine-tune how many instances can run on a given node.
 In a cluster setup, you define the number of available GPU slots for each node (see [Configure GPU slots](https://discourse.ubuntu.com/t/configure-cluster-nodes/28716#configure-gpu-slots) for instructions).

 To determine the best number of GPU slots for a specific GPU model, consider the following aspects:

 - The memory that the GPU provides
-- The memory that a container uses
+- The memory that an instance uses
 - The number of parallel encoding pipelines that the GPU offers

-When you launch a container for an application, AMS reserves the number of GPU slots defined for the application on the node where it is launched.
-These GPU slots are marked as unavailable until the container is terminated.
-If no GPU slots are available on the node, containers that require a GPU ([video encoder type](https://discourse.ubuntu.com/t/application-manifest/24197#video-encoder) `gpu`) will not be launched on it.
-Containers that don't require a GPU ([video encoder type](https://discourse.ubuntu.com/t/application-manifest/24197#video-encoder) `software` or `gpu-preferred`) can still be launched.
+When you launch an instance for an application, AMS reserves the number of GPU slots defined for the application on the node where it is launched.
+These GPU slots are marked as unavailable until the instance is terminated.
+If no GPU slots are available on the node, instances that require a GPU ([video encoder type](https://discourse.ubuntu.com/t/application-manifest/24197#video-encoder) `gpu`) will not be launched on it.
+Instances that don't require a GPU ([video encoder type](https://discourse.ubuntu.com/t/application-manifest/24197#video-encoder) `software` or `gpu-preferred`) can still be launched.

 [note type="information" status="Important"]
-GPU slots are used to share GPUs amongst containers, but they do not impose limits on GPU usage.
-Therefore, increasing the number of required GPU slots for an application does not guarantee that more GPU resources are allocated to the corresponding application containers.
+GPU slots are used to share GPUs amongst instances, but they do not impose limits on GPU usage.
+Therefore, increasing the number of required GPU slots for an application does not guarantee that more GPU resources are allocated to the corresponding application instances.
 For example, an intensive game that is configured to use one GPU slot might consume more GPU resources than a simple photo gallery app that is configured to use five GPU slots.

-The main purpose of GPU slots is to control the number of containers that are launched on a node that has a GPU installed, which reduces contention for GPU resources.
+The main purpose of GPU slots is to control the number of instances that are launched on a node that has a GPU installed, which reduces contention for GPU resources.
 [/note]

 <a name="overcommitting"></a>